 "Please wear this for the remainder of the competition."

-She had never thought her exposed skin could make him so uncomfortable, but when he added,
+She immediately noticed how modest it was compared to her current combat wear.
+Aura had never thought her exposed skin could make him so uncomfortable and wasn't sure how to feel, but when he added,

 "It'll help me resist you in public,"

-Mirror opened her mouth to ask about the new clothes, but the conversation was cut short as the announcer's voice boomed:
+As Aura was thinking, Mirror opened her mouth to ask about the new clothes, but she was cut off as the announcer's voice boomed:

 "Hello everyone, and welcome to Round Two of the Spring Festival Fighters' Tournament!"